xyluz/clout/README.md

 This Project was Built for Cool FM Nigeria, currently live @ https://clout.ng

-Clout is a platform for managing the an aspect of their marketing department.
+Clout is a platform for managing an aspect of their marketing department.

 Tools: